emu-russia/pureikyubu/SRC/GekkoCore/Readme.md

 Translation is carried out instruction by instruction, until the end of the segment (branch).
 The last branch is also translated.

-Translation of individual instructions is carried out with the participation of the GekkoAnalyzer component.
-The instruction is analyzed, and then the structure with the analyzed information (AnalyzeInfo) is passed to the code generator of the corresponding instruction.
+Translation of individual instructions is carried out with the participation of the GekkoDecoder component.
+The instruction is decoded, and then the structure with the decoded information (`DecoderInfo`) is passed to the code generator of the corresponding instruction.

 All instructions translators are located in the JitcX64 folder (for translating the X64 code) and JitcX86 (for translating the X86).
 In total, Gekko contains about 350 instructions, so there are many corresponding modules there :P